-Radiative pattern of intralayer and interlayer excitons in 2D materials (AG Koch) The effect of angular dispersion on THz data transmission (AG Koch) separation of around 3GHz.
+The effect of angular dispersion on THz data transmission (AG Koch) Currently standard wireless telecommunications such as WiFi and mobile networks operate in the band around 3GHz.
 As the world demands higher wireless data transfer speeds the need to move to higher carrier frequencies is one of the main drivers for terahertz technology development.
 A key distinctions between the current "low-frequency" wireless systems and future THz wireless transmissions is that THz links will require high directionality, to overcome the large freespace path loss.
 Because of this directionality, optical phenomena become increasingly important as design considerations.
-For instance the inherent frequency dependence of diffraction can lead to the angular side-bands, which contain the information encoded in the modulation, this is a limitation that has never been a concern in "lowfrequency" omnidirectional systems.
+For instance the inherent frequency dependence of diffraction can lead to the angular separation of side-bands, which contain the information encoded in the modulation, this is a limitation that has never been a concern in "lowfrequency" omnidirectional systems.
 In this work, Enrique Castro-Camus, guest professor at AG Koch, and collaborators explore the implications of this type of effect by incorporating either a diffraction grating or a leaky wave antenna into a communication link.
 These general considerations will have significant implications for the robustness of data transmissions at high frequencies.
-The work was published in Scientific reports. read more In this work we introduce the idea of interpretable machine learning to the fluid dynamics community.
+The work was published in Scientific reports. read more

+Interpreted machine learning in fluid dynamics (AG Eckhardt) In this work we introduce the idea of interpretable machine learning to the fluid dynamics community.
 Often, interpretable and well performing machine learning models are mutually exclusive.
 In our work, we first predict relaminarisation events in plane Couette flow with gradient boosted trees and subsequently explain their predictions, using methods from game theory, as to connect this data-driven approach to our physical understanding of the process.
+The work was published in the Journal of Fluid Mechanics. read more

+University Summer party, 1st July, 2 pm

+Events

-The work was You are cordially invited to join the celebration in the New Botanical Garden on the Lahnberge.
+You are cordially invited to join the celebration in the New Botanical Garden on the Lahnberge.
 Enjoy the live music program, which includes country singer Dana Marie, the band "Die Schwindler", the student big band and the Unichor Marburg.
-Enjoyment is also on the culinary agenda, for example at the show cooking with the head chef of the Student Union, Martin Baumgarten, or at the chocolate tasting with Annette And finally, enjoy the many hands-on activities and the (Frankfurt Institute of Advanced Studies, Frankfurt) Biological brains can learn much more autonomously than today's AI systems and robots.
-How does this work and can we reproduce such autonomous learning abilities in artificial systems?
-Over the last years we published in the Journal of Fluid Mechanics.
-Events Klingelhöfer.
+Enjoyment is also on the culinary agenda, for example at the show cooking with the head chef of the Student Union, Martin Baumgarten, or at the chocolate tasting with Annette Klingelhöfer.

+And finally, enjoy the many hands-on activities and the information about the university and the Botanical Garden, for example in a themed tour of the "Greenhouses around the World" or about tropical orchids.
+Students, scientists and employees have designed the program with many interesting and unusual contents for you.

+programme